 First step should be to send a thank-you note to the interviewer/s and the person who scheduled it within two days of the interview.
 It leaves a positive impression on the interviewers.

-Keep it brief and email the interviewer.
-Show gratitude and thank everyone who interviewed you on their busy schedule, re-emphasize your interest in the role, and express curiosity about the next step.
+Keep the email brief.
+Recruiters appreciate brevity given their busy schedules.
+Show gratitude and thank everyone who interviewed you on their busy schedule, re-emphasize your interest in the role, and express curiosity about the next step in three 2-3 sentence paragraphs max.

-At last, if there’s something you forgot to mention during the interview, this is a great opportunity to bring it up during follow-up emails after the interview.
+At last, if there’s something you forgot to mention during the interview, this is a great opportunity to bring it up during follow-up emails post interview.

 The employer has to scrutinize and interview suitable candidates, which might take a few weeks.
 Since it depends on the availability of both the parties and people involved to interview the selected candidates.
 After your interview, if the company has not updated anything about the next step, it’s best to wait at least a week and then follow up.
 If you are over-curious, you risk annoying the recruiter or the hiring manager through your mail or call.